Siniyah Island: Pearling town

 Social stratification at Siniyah is demonstrated by a number of large 'merchant's houses' together with a higher concentration of smaller, simpler houses.
 The town is close to a monastic complex.

 Siniyah encloses the Khor Al Beida marshland and mangrove swamp off the coast of Umm Al Quwain.
 Archaeologists located the remains of the oldest known pearl fishing town in the Persian Gulf on the island, identifying a major settlement of some 12 hectares, comprising a number of houses built of rock and lime mortar.
 The site is thought to be one of the largest such settlements of its time, comparable to the city of Julfar in Ras Al Khaimah.

 The nature of the houses, some larger and more complex than numerous smaller homes, suggests social stratification, and finds point to year-round settlement and a linkage to the nearby Christian monastery.

-Finds at the site have included loose pearls and pearl diver's weights, used to speed divers' swim from the surface down to the pearl beds, as well as an extensive pearl shell midden thought to contain millions of shells.
+Finds at the site have included loose pearls and pearl divers' weights, used to accelerate their swim from the surface down to the pearl beds, as well as an extensive pearl shell midden thought to contain millions of shells.

-Dated to the late C6th or early C7th CE both using radio carbon and comparative dating techniques on pottery sherds, and therefore predating the rise of Islam, the town was likely Christian.
+The town has been dated to the late sixth or early seventh century CE both using radiocarbon and comparative dating techniques on pottery sherds.
+The town was likely Christian, predating the rise of Islam.
 It maintained extensive global trading links, with finds of ceramics, in particular, yielding an unusually high proportion of Indian ware.
 The nearby settlements at Ed Dur and Tell Abraq have also yielded a number of finds that point to extensive regional and global trading links over the past 5,000 years.

 Monastery

 The monastery at Siniyah is the second such found in the UAE following the discovery of a monastery on Abu Dhabi’s Sir Bani Yas Island.
 It is one of six such monasteries so far identified on the coastal Persian Gulf and has been dated between 534 and 656 CE.
 The Siniyah monastic complex included a kitchen, storerooms, a water cistern and an oven, thought to have been used to bake communion wafers.
 A large house forms part of the complex and has been dubbed a 'Bishop's Palace'.
 Finds at the site include an altar and a nearby cistern thought to have been used for baptisms.
 Large glass chalices found at the site are thought to have been used to celebrate the Eucharist.

-Parallels have been drawn between the monks of the region and their practices and those of C6th monastic communities of Iona in Scotland.
+Parallels have been drawn between the monks of the region and their practices and those of sixth century monastic communities of Iona in Scotland.
 Over time, the Christian community waned at Siniyah as the influence of Islam grew across the Arabian Peninsula.